 If that weren’t enough of an argument for your business to prepare for the GDPR, add to this speculation the hard fact that all UK companies that do business in Europe will need to comply with the Regulation – irrespective of whether they actually hold data in the EU – to provide adequate protection to EU residents’ personal data – or potentially face fines of up to 4% of annual turnover or €20 million.

 So, even if we leave the EU, you’ve still got until 2018 to prepare for the GDPR.

-Whether the UK leaves or remains in the EU, whether the UK adopts the GDPR, continues with the DPA, or introduces a new data protection law, we urge our clients to implement robust information security practices as a matter of urgency – not because they’re mandatory but because they’re necessary.
+Whether the UK leaves or remains in the EU, whether the UK adopts the GDPR or introduces a new data protection law, we urge our clients to implement robust information security practices as a matter of urgency – not because they’re mandatory but because they’re necessary.

 Put simply, if you want to continue in business, you need to protect your information assets.
 That simple fact doesn’t change according to your position on the EU.

 Whatever happens in June, you’ve got two years to comply with the GDPR , or potentially face heavy penalties.
 If you haven’t done so already, you need to start your change programmes now.

 All organisations should have a clear idea of the personal information they hold, including where it originated and who it can be shared with.

 Certified EU GDPR Foundation training course

 And if you need to learn about the GDPR’s requirements, how they’ll affect your organisation, and how you can achieve full compliance with the Regulation, you’ll be interested in our one-day GDPR Foundation training course.

 Pre-order the EU GDPR Documentation Toolkit and receive all the critical documents your organisation needs to ensure compliance with the new Regulation, including documents covering Data Protection Policy, DPO requirements, Privacy Impact Assessments, Incident Response and Breach Reporting.